Updated September 2, 2024

 - They remove the rationale for speculating in domain names - a valueless driver of name registrations.

-Modern browsers that combine the address line with a search function already support the concept of Multiplexed Names by promoting easy recognition/identification of different owners.
+Modern browsers combine the address line with a search function, so they already support the concept of Multiplexed Names by promoting easy recognition/identification of different owners.

 This proposal would not grant Verisign, who run the .com registry, an unfair advantage.
 User preference is the final arbiter since all top-level domains are treated equally.

 Domain names as we know them were introduced in 1983.
 The only major improvement since then was the introduction of Internationalized Domain Names that support characters and scripts outside standard ASCII English.
-IDNs were introduced in 2003, that's 2 decades ago!
+IDNs were introduced in 2003, more than 2 decades ago!

 When the US Department of Commerce created ICANN they never mentioned customer benefit or user demand.
 Their primary concern was: